Quinoa has tons of protein, so is it good for dogs? Keep reading and finally discover the truth, can dogs eat quinoa? Is it good for them?

 Yes, dogs can eat dried quinoa.
-This is actually an ingredient in some commercial dried dog food!
+This gluten-free seed is actually a common ingredient in some commercial dried dog food!
 However, will they want to?
 If your dog doesn’t want dried quinoa, don’t be surprised.
 It isn’t very appetizing on its own.

 Can Dogs Eat Quinoa Flakes?

 Yes, quinoa flakes are safe for your dog to eat.
 Remember, don’t add any flavoring to them.
-You can mix the flakes with other ingredients and make your own dog treats.
+You can mix the flakes with other ingredients in pet foods and make your own dog treats.
 These beef and banana bars have quinoa flakes in them and your dog will love them.

 Can Dogs Eat Quinoa Flour?

-Quinoa flour is considered safe for dogs to eat.
-This is actually a healthier alternative to wheat flour since it has so many nutrients.
+Dog owners, quinoa flour is considered safe for dogs to eat.
+This is actually a healthier alternative to wheat flour since it has so many essential nutrients.

 Can Dogs Eat Quinoa Rice?

-Yes, they can eat rice made out of it.
+Yes, pet parents, dogs can eat rice made out of it.
 Remember to give them unflavored quinoa rice.
 Don’t add garlic, onion, salt, or sugar to it.

 Can Dogs Eat Quinoa Pasta?

 Yes, they can safely eat cooked and unflavored quinoa pasta.
-If you dog hasn’t eaten quinoa before, only give them a small amount at first and see how their body reacts to it.
+The best way to introduce the pasta to your dog is to only give them small quantities at first and see how their body reacts to it.
 Watch for any signs of digestive issues.

-If you you notice your dog having a bad reaction to the quinoa, talk to your veterinarian.
+If you notice your dog having a bad reaction to the quinoa, talk to your veterinarian.